Touch-E/TouchEPlugin/README.md

 ## Usage

+### Import Package
-### In AppDelegate.swift, just import TouchEPlugin framework and enable TouchEPlugin.
+In AppDelegate.swift, just import TouchEPlugin framework and enable TouchEPlugin.

 After that First check your server URL is valid or not and User are already login or not in TouchEPlugin using validateURLAndToken method.